 Installing sensors or timers will ensure lights are only on when you are using a particular area.
 Taking advantage of natural light and reducing your need for artificial lighting will save you energy and money.

 - Install sensors or timers to ensure lights are only on when you are using the area.

 - Turn lights off in areas of the home not being used.

-- Take advantage of natural light to reduce your need for artificial light to save energy and money.
+- Take advantage of natural light to reduce your need for artificial light and save energy and money.

 - Choose a light bulb colour between 2700-3300K for general areas and 3500-4100K for kitchen or work spaces.

 You can start saving energy and money instantly by replacing old light bulbs and fittings with newer, energy saving options such as Light Emitting Diodes (LEDS), Compact Fluorescent Lamps (CFLS), linear or circular fluorescents.

 - LED bulbs suited to standard fittings are increasing in variety.
 More options are expected to be available in the next couple of years.

 - LEDs are more expensive to buy but have a life expectancy of up to 50,000 hours (that's 50 years for the average household light!) and can use up to 88% less energy than the standard incandescent.

 Compact Fluorescent Lamps (CFLs)